StephenXueCN/stephenxuecn.github.io/_pages/cv.md

 Education
 ======
-* B.S. of science in department of physics,Univerisity of Science and Technology of China, 2021-2025
+* B.S. in department of physics,Univerisity of Science and Technology of China, 2021-2025

-Research experience
+* PhD in the Applied Engineering and Physics, Cornell University Research experience
 ======
 * University of Science and Technology of China, Trace Analysis Lab----Hefei, China